-Repeat the above steps to make a total of 4 of these units.
+Repeat Steps 3 - 8 to make a total of 4 of these units.

 Pair up one of each of the units as shown below.
 Rotate the bottom unit if needed so that your seam allowances will nest nicely – and sew together.
 Press the seam allowance away from the Flying Geese unit.
 Repeat to make a total of 4 units.

 Lay out the 4 units you just made as shown in the picture below.

 Sew the units into 2 rows.
 Matching the points on this step can be tricky – just take your time.
 If they aren’t perfect, that’s okay!
 Use the 3 foot rule – if you can’t see the mismatch from 3 feet away, it’s fine!